-“How do I get my fussy eater to eat?” is one of the top questions I am asked.
 We all go through picky food days.
-But when its day after day, problems can set in and it can get so frustrating for parent and child .
-Picky eating can be worrying .
-It can affect children,s behavior, sleep and mood.
-If its something that has started after a tummy bug.
-The bug could be lingering around.
+But when it’s day after day, problems can set in and it can get so frustrating for both parent and smallie.
+Picky eating is worrying affecting children,s behaviour, sleep and mood.
+If its something that has started after a tummy bug, The bug could be lingering around.
 Give the child time to get better.
-If your unsure always check with your GP.
-But when every thing else looks fine and you feel you have tried every thing else.
-Wipe the slate clean and try out my ten tips x (No smiley faced food involved)
+If you’re unsure always check with your GP.
+When everything else looks fine and you feel you have exhausted every angle.
+Wipe the slate clean and give my tips a try x

-1,SET MEALS, Try to have set meal times. have 3 meals a day and 2 snacks. avoid grazing through out the day.
+Set meals, Try to have set meal times.
+Three meals a day and 2 snacks. avoid grazing throughout the day.

-6,LIMIT JUICE, Try not to let the child fill up on juice or milk through out the day.
-Milk is meant to be enjoyed with a meal, not be the meal.. ideally a toddler should drink around 2 cups of milk a day (a 2 year old).
-Offer water instead of juice.
+Limit juice, Try not to let the child fill up on juice or milk throughout the day.
+Milk is meant to be enjoyed with a meal, not be the meal.. ideally, a toddler should drink around 2 cups of milk a day once they, ve turned Two.
+Offer water instead of juice when possible.

-8, LANGUAGE, try not to use phases like ” you don’t leave the table until your finished”. try phases like, good boy/girl stay at the table your doing a great job.
+Language, try not to use phrases like ” don’t leave the table until your finished”. phases like, good boy/girl, stay at the table you’re doing a great job work better!

-10,INVOLVEMENT, get the kids involved and make the food tasty (if you wouldn’t eat it your self don’t serve it to your kids).
-Pick out recipes together and cook (they are not guaranteed to eat it but they will give it a shot.
-It will be good bonding time if nothing else)..
+Ready steady cook, get the kids cooking, Pick out recipes together!
+Ok they’re not guaranteed to eat THEM but they will give it they, re best shot.
+It will be a bit of bonding time if nothing else